Are you sabotaging yourself without even knowing it? Here’s how to find out—and start getting results.

 The science on what to eat to lose weight in a healthy, sustainable way has shifted a lot over the years.
 “A lot of people in older generations still think coffee and OJ for breakfast means you’re on a good diet,” says Cris Dobrosielski, a spokesperson for the American Council on Exercise and author of Going the Distance: The Three Essential Elements of Optimal Lifelong Fitness and Injury Prevention.
 “But it’s just sugar, and you need protein and fiber.”

 Hint: Aim to fill half your plate at every meal with fruits and veggies, then add some whole grains, lean protein, and a little dairy to keep your bones strong.
 Controlling portions is also crucial.
 “The correct serving size of protein is about a deck of cards, but many people will eat several decks of cards,” Nieves says.
+For more tips, check out our guide to the latest food guidelines for older adults.

 Weight Loss Mistake #3: You Focus on Cutting, Not Adding